Agenda-setting theory: Additional factors to be considered in agenda-setting research

-"Impact of media on audience" and "quantum of impact on individuals in audience"
+Impact of media on audience and quantum of impact on individuals in audience

 In an attempt to overcome mirror-image effects of agenda-setting that implied direct influence of media agenda on the audience, several scholars proposed that the model of agenda-setting should include individual/collective audience characteristics or real-world conditions that are likely to affect issue importance.
 They discovered that certain individual and group characteristics are likely to act as contingent conditions of media impact and proposed a model of "audience effects".
 According to the audience-effects model, media coverage interacts with the audience's pre-existing sensitivities to produce changes in issue concerns.
 Thus, media effects are contingent on issue-specific audience characteristics.
-For instance, for high-sensitivity audiences who are most affected by a certain issue or a problem, the salience of this issue increases substantially with news exposure, while the same exposure has little effect on other groups.
-Erbring, Goldenberg and Miller have also demonstrated that people who do not talk about political issues are more subject to agenda-setting influence because they depend more heavily on media content than those who receive information from other sources, including their colleagues and friends.

 Another factor that causes variations in the correlation between the media and public agenda is whether an issue is "obtrusive" or "unobtrusive"; i.e., whether it has a high or low issue threshold.
-Obtrusive or issues with low threshold are generally the ones that affect nearly everyone and with which we can have some kind of personal experience (e.g. citywide crime or increases in gasoline prices).
-Because of their link to personal concerns, these issues almost compel attention from political elites as well as the news media.
-Moreover, with this type of issues the problem would be of general concern even without attention from the news media.
+Obtrusive, or issues with low threshold, are generally the ones that affect nearly everyone and with which we can have some kind of personal experience (e.g. citywide crime or increases in gasoline prices).
+This type of issues the problem would be of general concern even without attention from the news media.
+In regard to unobtrusive issues, this means that the less direct experience people have with an issue, the greater is the news media's influence on public opinion on that issue.

-Unobtrusive or high threshold issues are those issues that are generally remote from just about everyone (e.g., high-level wrongdoing, such as the Watergate scandal; plight of Syrian refugees).
-Research performed by Zucker suggests that an issue is obtrusive if most members of the public have had direct contact with it, and less obtrusive if audience members have not had direct experience.
-This means that the less direct experience people have with an issue, the greater is the news media's influence on public opinion on that issue.

-Moreover, unobtrusive or high-threshold issues do not pertain into media agenda as quickly as obtrusive issues and therefore require a buildup, which is a function of more than the amount of space or time the media devote to the story.
-The latter may push the story past the threshold of inattention, but it is also important to look at the kind of coverage to explain how a certain incident becomes an issue.